big-squid/react-microfe/README.md

 }
 ```

-Thats really the only change you'll have to make to your development setup!
+That's really the only change you'll have to make to your development setup!
 Building a microfrontend still requires some additional thought in regards to dependencies, styling, and configuration.
 It will be injected along side of another app that already has things like styles, polyfills, global variables, local and session storage items, workers, and many other things that you're probably used to only thinking about in a single context.

 ## Packaging and Deployment

-If you used `create-react-app` for your frontend, packing should be quick and easy.
+If you used `create-react-app` for your frontend, packaging should be quick and easy.

 - In the root of your project, create a new file `microfe.config.js`.
 - Add the following content to that file